KhronosGroup/Vulkan-ValidationLayers/docs/khronos_validation_layer.md

 adb setprop debug.vulkan.khronos_validation.message_id_filter=VUID-VkInstanceCreateInfo-pNext-pNext
 ```

-## Layer Options
+## Layer Settings

-> We suggest using `VkConfig` to discover the options, but the following is generated per SDK version
+> We suggest using *Vulkan Configurator* to discover the layer settings, but the following is generated per SDK version

-The options for this layer are specified in VkLayer_khronos_validation.json.
-The option details are in [khronos_validation_layer.html](https://vulkan.lunarg.com/doc/sdk/latest/windows/khronos_validation_layer.html).
+The settings for this layer are specified in `VkLayer_khronos_validation.json`.
+The settings details are in [khronos_validation_layer.html](https://vulkan.lunarg.com/doc/sdk/latest/windows/khronos_validation_layer.html).